raegnald/huffman-ml/readme.md

 # Huffman (de)compression implemented in OCaml in a single file

-You are very much advised to [Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) article about Huffman coding.
+You are very much advised to read the [Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) article about Huffman coding.